JonathanOwen/SaltyImpala/README.md

 # SaltyImpala
-Files for 1st Statistical Inference assignment (Data Science Specialization, Johns Hopkins &amp; Coursera)
+Files for part 2 of the **Statistical Inference** course assignment (#6 in Coursera Data Science Specialization).
+Instructor--Professor Brian Caffo, Johns Hopkins Bloomberg School of Public Health.
+.